 Is flooding getting worse?

 Flooding causes misery and hardship everywhere.
 In many developing countries without the resources to build defences, and where the weather can be more extreme, the impact can be devastating.
-For example, in 2020 over 2,000 people died in flooding in India and over 4 million were displaced.
+For example, in 2020 over 2,000 people died in flooding in India and over 4 million were displaced and in 2022 more than 33 million people were affected by the floods in Pakistan.
 But even in Europe flooding can cause deaths, with 240 people dying as a result of the floods that swept through Germany in July 2021.

 In Wales people have died because of flooding and the country is becoming more prone to surprise flooding events.
 The lack of early warning systems was largely responsible for the 2,000 deaths around the Bristol Channel in 1607, the greatest loss of life from a natural catastrophe in the UK in the last 500 years.
 But even with today’s better flood defences and advance warning systems, flooding still has a significant impact.
 For example: